-The internal organization of the Group for 2019 is marked by two important milestones:
+The internal organization of the Group for 2020 is marked by two important milestones:

-- Maintenance of the activity figures: reinforcement of the technical means to be able to improve the support to the business areas. - Promotion of innovation and digital transformation of the Group: - Development of the first stage of the digital transformation plan initiated in 2017 with the hiring of a technological partner - Redefinition of processes and digitalization of them.
+- Maintenance of the activity figures: reinforcement of the technical means to be able to improve the support to the business areas. - Promotion of innovation and digital transformation of the Group.
+Once the first stage of the digital transformation plan initiated in 2017 has been completed, the units' efforts will focus on the implementation of a new banking core, which will redefine the bank's systems map and standardise it for all purposes for credit institutions.

-The commitment, effort and spirit of continuous improvement of the professionals of the ICF have allowed us to achieve the objectives established for 2018, and we are convinced that they must allow us to achieve the important challenges that we are marking each year.
+The commitment, effort and spirit of continuous improvement of the professionals of the ICF have allowed us to achieve the objectives established for 2020, and we are convinced that they must allow us to achieve the important challenges that we are marking each year.